Avast Free Antivirus on-demand scan

 Avast Free Antivirus 2015 then scans the item(s) and if everything is okay, you will see a green "No threat found" message.
 Click Close.

 In case infected items were detected, you will see a red "Threat detected" message after the scan is complete.
 Click Show Results button.

-In case you are unable to click the button, don't worry - the threats have already been removed.
+In case you are unable to click the button and "Action successful" is displayed, don't worry - the threats have already been removed.
+Just click Close.

 Click Close button to finish.